morganmcg1/wandagent/.openhands/microagents/weights_and_biases.md

 - Reference documentation: https://docs.wandb.ai/ref/

 ## Querying Weave Data
-Weave data is stored in traces, which often have child calls.
+Weave data is stored in traces, which often have relevant information stored in child calls.
 You might be able to query for a trace/op name directly but other times you might need to traverse the tree of child calls to find the right op with the right data.
-Use the W&B documentation links above as well as the example code below to guide you on this.
+Use the W&B documentation links above as well as the example code below to guide you on the correct api to use.

 Weave Data Handling Examples: